The time I dreaded has come; we had to look for a new veterinarian.

 - Continued education?

-The hospital at the top of the list is AAHA accredited, so that provides some indication of care standards.
+The hospital at the top of my list was AAHA accredited, providing some indication of care standards.

 Questions specific to our selected veterinarian

-The veterinarian we are interested in is also trained in acupuncture by Chi Institute.
-So for her, I have some further specific questions:
+The veterinarian we were interested in was also trained in acupuncture by Chi Institute.
+So for her, I had some further specific questions: